allthroughthenight/allthroughthenight.github.io/_posts/2020-01-01-what-i-learned-this-year.md

 title: "What I Learned This Year - 2019"
 ---

-I though this post would just interesting articles I read this year, but as I started working on it I blurred the line, going farther back, and the post got bloated.
+I though this post would just interesting articles I read this year, but as I started working on it I blurred the line, going farther back and the post got bloated.
 So instead, this post covers from when I started my undergrad, up to the end of last year.

 # Articles